Timeline and List View of Tasks in a Task Board

 Try Timeline and List view today

 Those who already have their Samepage account just go to any of their task board or create a new one.
-But if you are somehow not a user of Samepage task management software, you can sign up today for a free trial with your email address.
-Keep using Timeline and List view as long as yo want- it is part of the free version.
+Keep using Timeline and List view as long as you want- it is part of the free version.
 The paid version offers more advanced privacy features.

 I've never tried Samepage - what is it?